-Training personnel and security are disadvantages of cloud computing.
-A business that adopts cloud computing may have unfamiliar employees who are reluctant to learn the new skills and knowledge about this technology.
-On the other hand, employers may hire employees with cloud technology and cloud computing documentation if they lack training.
+Problems with training personnel and security are among the main disadvantages of cloud computing.
+A business that adopts cloud computing may have employees who are unfamiliar with this technology, and thus are reluctant to learn the new skills and knowledge required to use it.
+On the other hand, employers may hire employees who have experience with cloud technology and cloud computing documentation if their current employees lack training with them.
 However, cybercriminals are using the same advanced technology to steal valuable data, which means there is always the threat of cyberattacks.

 What are the Types of Cloud Computing?

-Public Cloud: The general public has access to use applications and other computing services through the internet by a third-party provider.
+Public Cloud: With a public cloud, the general public has access to applications and other computing services through the internet, with this access being provided by a third-party provider.
 Amazon Web Services is an example of a public cloud.

-Private Cloud: However, a cloud service that is used exclusively in an organization.
+Private Cloud: A private cloud is a cloud service that is used exclusively in an organization.
 Only authorized individuals in the private network can access, use, and store data.

-Hybrid Cloud: Although, this cloud combines public and private cloud methods.
+Hybrid Cloud: A hybrid cloud combines public and private cloud methods.